Safe in the Arms of Love

 "Safe in the Arms of Love" is a country music song written by Mary Ann Kennedy, Pam Rose and Pat Bunch in 1986.
 The song was originally recorded by the American country music band Wild Choir.
 It was issued on their self-titled debut album in 1986 and was also released as the project's lead single.
 The song failed to chart.
 A music video, directed by David Hogan, was shot for the band's version and was scheduled to be broadcast on MTV, but due to a program change, never aired.

 In 1994, two of the song's co-writers, Mary Ann Kennedy and Pam Rose who were performing as Kennedy Rose, recorded the song on their second album, Walk the Line.

 Content

 In the song, the female narrator states that she is tired of being on her own, and that she wants a lover.

 Cover versions

-The song was later recorded by Baillie & the Boys in 1989 on their Turn the Tide album.
+The song was later recorded by Anne Kirkpatrick in 1987 on her Come Back Again album, and Baillie & the Boys in 1989 on their Turn the Tide album.
+Then it was recorded by Rhonda Gunn in 1991.